1490560350/WormReIDTracker/README.md

    `python track_yolo.py/track_BotSort.py`  # Run the tracking script

 WormReIDTracker is based on the YOLO model.
 For more details, please visit: https://github.com/ultralytics/ultralytics.
-For the TrackEval code and usage instructions, please visit: https://github.com/JonathonLuiten/TrackEval.

 # FastReID
 ### Steps